jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/README.md

 ![image](https://github.com/jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/assets/151465848/bd941722-770c-4c14-bbf7-3e5134170a51)

-The WINS (Windows Internet Name Service) is the older brother of DNS and was used in older systems.
-In this case, I didn't need to configure this step so I clicked on "Next" and chose to activate the scope by pressing "Next" and "Finish".
+WINS (Windows Internet Name Service) is the older brother of DNS and was used in older systems.
+In this case, I didn't need to configure this step, so I clicked on "Next" and chose to activate the scope by pressing "Next" and "Finish".

 ![image](https://github.com/jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/assets/151465848/f8040780-4cd9-4deb-b893-68d03098e987)